hadronlabs-org/drop-points-crawler/README.md

 * define `.env` (or just copy `env.sample` to `.env` and adjust it)
 * run `bun run crawl --help` to get the list of available commands
 * run `bun run crawl <command> --help` to get the list of available options for the command
+* to get into the DB you can use any SQLite3 client and connect to the `./data.db` file